 - Good faith: If your attorney can prove that you made the phone call under the belief that an actual emergency existed, then the court will have to drop your charges.

-When determining your punishment for making a prank 911 call, the courts will consider your previous criminal history.
-Therefore, if your defense attorney can show that you are a law-abiding citizen with a sound reputation, you may receive reduced charges.
+If you’re convicted of making a prank 911 call, the courts will consider your previous criminal history during sentencing.
+If your defense attorney at Simmrin Law Group can show that you are a law-abiding citizen with a sound reputation, you may receive reduced penalties.

 Complete a Free Case Evaluation form now